ABAP Keyword Documentation → ABAP - Reference → Data Interfaces and Communication Interfaces → RFC - Remote Function Call → CALL FUNCTION - RFC

 Calls using

-is always interpreted accordingly.
-This is why, unlike in synchronous RFC, initial string or text fields containing only blanks cannot be specified fordest
+STARTING NEW TASKare always executed using the RFC interface and a destination specified asdestis always interpreted accordingly.
+This is why, unlike in synchronous RFC, initial string or text fields containing only blanks cannot be specified fordest.

 Addition 1